pyocd/pyOCD/docs/configuration.md

 ## Options list

+- `allow_no_cores`: (bool) Prevents raising an error if no core were found after CoreSight discovery.
+Default is False.

 - `auto_unlock`: (bool) If the target is locked, it will by default be automatically mass erased in order to gain debug access.
 Set this option to False to disable auto unlock.
 Default is True.